haddocking/haddocking.github.io/education/HADDOCK24/LightDock-membrane-proteins/index.md

 #### Job submission

 This interface allows us to modify many parameters that control the behavior of HADDOCK but in our case only the above changes are required and all other parameters can be left to their default values.
-The interface also allows us to download the input structures of the docking run (in the form of a tgz archive) and a haddockparameter file which contains all the settings and input structures for our run (in json format).
-We strongly recommend to download this file as it will allow you to repeat the run after uploading into the [file upload interface](https://wenmr.science.uu.nl/haddock2.4/submit_file) of the HADDOCK webserver.
+The interface also allows us to download the input structures of the docking run (in the form of a `tgz` archive) and a `haddockparameter` file which contains all the settings and input structures for our run (in `JSON` format).
+We strongly recommend to download this file as it will allow you to repeat the run after uploading into the [file upload interface](https://wenmr.science.uu.nl/haddock2.4/submit_file){:target="_blank"} of the HADDOCK webserver.
 It can serve as input reference for the run.
 This file can also be edited to change a few parameters for example.
 An excerpt of this file is shown here:

 <pre>
 {